 (very importantly) be safe to use.
 I imagine it would not be very much fun to work with something

 that is more toxic and less tolerant.
 I urge anyone thinking about this using this method to not

 hold back and stop wasting time with lesser scans, fluid mounting is well worth it."

-- The images below are an example of what can be produced using the ScanScience kit for the Epson V750, using the whole of two minutes spent on preparing
+- The images below show what can be produced using the ScanScience kit for the Epson V750, using the whole of two minutes spent on preparing the

-the fluid mount.
-These images are raw scans without sharpening or any other artifacts.
+- These images are raw scans without sharpening or any other artefacts.

-- The improvement in resolution, contrast and dynamic range are evident in these B&W images - The color images in the Samples page are equally stunning!
+- Notice the improvement in resolution, contrast and dynamic range The color images in the Samples page are equally stunning!

-- The LUMINA fluid page describes the health and technical advantages that make
+- The LUMINA fluid page describes the technical advantages that make Lumina the best

 - The Gallery page displays images by well known photographers scanned with our

 - Click on the About-US pageto find out who we are.

 - Click on the Contact-US to place your order or to discuss your projects and needs.
 We

 will send you a paypal invoice according to your directions.
 With PayPal you can use your